By Robert Schinetsky

 The research is pretty clear — exercise, of all kinds, is effective not only for reducing symptoms associated with depression, but it may also protect against it from happening in the first place.
 [1,2,3]

 In fact, a recent meta-analysis of 33 clinical trials including 1877 participants found that resistance training was associated with a significant reduction in depressive symptoms.
 Furthermore, researchers found that exercise was as effective as conventional treatments, such as medication or cognitive behavioral therapy, for treating symptoms of depression.

 Part of the reason for this is that physical activity ignites a physiological cascade of changes in the body that include increased levels of “happy hormones” such as dopamine, norepinephrine (noradrenaline), and serotonin.

 Plus, exercise also helps decrease stress levels and increase an individual’s overall health and well-being, eliminating one more thing over which to feel glum.

 Additionally, research shows that not only does regular exercise have acute benefits for those suffering from depression, it also confers long lasting ones.

-A study in depressed adults found that those who participated in a fitness program for 12 weeks experienced greater improvements in anxiety, depression and self-concept that those who didn’t.
-Furthermore, the group that exercised also maintained those improvements through the ensuing year.
+A study in depressed adults found that those who participated in a fitness program for 12 weeks experienced greater improvements in anxiety, depression, and self-concept that those who didn’t.
+Furthermore, the group that exercised also maintained those improvements throughout the ensuing year.